 - Engage the chain brake.

-- Switch the chain the other side and file when you are done so that both sides can be sharpened.
+- Switch the chain to the other side and file when you are done to sharpen both sides.

 - Wipe the chain.
 Now your chain is freshly sharpened.